 Most phones will focus on a clear subject automatically, while with others, such as iPhones, you can specify the area to be focused on by tapping the screen where your subject appears for an ultra sharp focus.

-As written in my another article “7 Most Common Mistakes in Mobile Photography”, the digital zooming function on mobile phone cameras is, just still not so good yet.
+As written in my other article “7 Most Common Mistakes in Mobile Photography”, the digital zooming function on mobile phone cameras is, just still not so good yet.

 Whenever possible, use 'leg zoom' which means getting closer to your subject by using your legs!
 And in doing so, you get to work out a bit as well!

 If you can’t move any closer to the subject, I suggest you take a photo of the subject with surroundings from a distance and just crop it into the size you prefer with Adobe photoshop or any editing software.

-You may even want to consider getting these types of mini tele lenses suitable for mobile phones, just like we can purchase different lenses for portraits and street photography.
-If you are really looking for capturing something from a far distance.
-Just remember, the digital zoom in your phone's camera will not give you super sharp images.!!
+Thanks to the rapid development of camera technology, there are some great mini tele lenses suitable for mobile phones, just like we can purchase different lenses for portraits and street photography.
+If you are really looking for capturing something from a far distance just remember the digital zoom in your phone's camera will not give you super sharp images!!

-The top mobile lenses I highly recommended are:
+The top mobile lenses I highly recommend are: